-Reading for pleasure is a greater indicator of achievement than the socio-economic background.
-However, children need easy access to a range of books to be able to develop this habit of choosing to read for enjoyment.
+Reading for pleasure is a more significant indicator of achievement than the socio-economic background.
+However, children need easy access to a range of books to develop this habit of choosing to read for enjoyment.

-Those children who have books at home are both more likely to enjoy reading and have higher reading skills than those who do not.
-Yet, according to recent research by the National Literacy Trust disadvantaged children are less likely than their peers to own books.
+Those children who have books at home are more likely to enjoy reading and have higher reading skills than those who do not.
+Yet, according to recent research by the National Literacy Trust, disadvantaged children are less likely than their peers to own books.

 Putting books into the hands and homes of local children

-As a supplier of resources to schools in the eastern region, we maintain a large collection of books.
+As a supplier of resources to schools in the eastern region, we maintain an extensive collection of books.
 As any librarian will tell you, collection management and planning are a crucial part of what we do.
-Whatever the size of your library, removing stock that is over your requirements is the only way to maintain a collection that meets the current needs of your customers.
-It is a complicated and difficult business made all the harder by that emotional pull that books have.
+Whatever the size of your library, removing stock over your requirements is the only way to maintain a collection that meets your customers’ current needs.
+It is a complicated business made all the harder by that emotional pull that books have.

 We have always disposed of books responsibly by donating to charities or recycling.
-We however felt strongly that the biggest impact would be made by getting them directly into the hands and homes of local children who may not otherwise have a book to call their own.
+We, however, felt strongly that the most significant impact would be made by getting them directly into the hands and homes of local children who may not otherwise have a book to call their own.